This won't kill your vibe: Kendrick Lamar announces world tour with two shows in Toronto | Listed

 Here’s some news that definitely won’t kill your vibe.

-Kendrick Lamar just announced a world tour with two shows in Toronto.
+Kendrick Lamar just announced a world tour, and he’ll be dropping by Vancouver for one night, playing Rogers Arena on August 28.

-The Big Steppers Tour begins in Oklahoma City on July 19 and makes its way up to Toronto for two shows on August 12 and 13 at Scotiabank Arena.
-Lamar will also grace Vancouver with his presence On August 28 at Rogers Arena.
+The Big Steppers Tour begins in Oklahoma City on July 19.
+The star will also play two shows in Toronto at Scotiabank Arena.

 The Big Steppers Tour https://t.co/LgMFiWPbWT pic.twitter.com/2txiUEwM5g